mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 17 April 2025

-- The average temperature today is 13.75˚C,
+- The average temperature today is 10.29˚C,
-- With highs of 13.75˚C and lows of 13.75˚C,
+- With highs of 10.29˚C and lows of 10.29˚C,
-- It may feel like 12.51˚C with few clouds
+- It may feel like 9.07˚C with overcast clouds
-- The wind speed is 0m/s and visibility is 10000m
+- The wind speed is 1.16m/s and visibility is 10000m
-- The pressure is 1011hPa and humidity is 51%
+- The pressure is 1012hPa and humidity is 65%
 - The sun will rise at 05:07 and set at 19:08

 <!-- weather_marker ends -->